 - Pituitary Gland Problems: Prolonged use of oral contraception has been linked to pituitary gland problems.
 The pituitary gland is an important hormone-producing gland in the brain.
 The size of the pituitary gland decreases with long-term use of the pill.

-- Gallstones: Women who have gallstones find that oral contraception rapidly increases the size of their gallstones.
+- Gallstones: Women who have gallstones find that oral contraception rapidly increases the size and number of their gallstones.

-Now that you know the relationship between birth control pills and their side effects, you can talk to your doctor and decide on the method of contraception that suits you best, based on your medical history.
+Now that you are aware that birth control pills may cause side effects, you can talk to your doctor and decide on the method of contraception that suits you best, based on your medical history.
 The types of birth control pills that are available are plenty, each containing different types and levels of hormones.

-The oestrogen birth control pills side effects can be reduced by changing the dosage of oestrogen in the pill or by changing to combination pills.
+The side effects of oestrogen birth control pills can be reduced by changing the dosage of oestrogen in the pill or by changing to combination pills.
 Whatever symptom you have, consult your doctor to find out how to treat or reduce them.
 Your doctor may also suggest alternative forms of birth control if you find that pills just do not work for you.